EACHAA/EACHAA.github.io/index.md

-# The 10th East Asian Conference in Harmonic Analysis and Applications
+# {center} The 10th East Asian Conference in Harmonic Analysis and Applications {/center}